 Because of that, Oscar was facing criminal charges — and deportation since his status as a Dreamer was no longer guaranteed.

 Victor says that when he and Oscar first heard about DACA (Deferred Action for Childhood Arrivals) they were both a little scared to sign up.

 “It’s definitely something that a lot of people, myself included, we went toward it with caution, but it really was our only option,” he says.
 “We were stuck between a rock and a hard place.”

-Oscar’s immigration attorney, Alexander McShiras, of Joseph Law Firm in Denver, explains that DACA acted as a shield for Oscar, allowing him to stay in the U.S. and work legally because his deportation was “deferred.”
+Oscar’s immigration attorney, Alexander McShiras, of Joseph & Hall P.C. in Denver, explains that DACA acted as a shield for Oscar, allowing him to stay in the U.S. and work legally because his deportation was “deferred.”
 But that was when Oscar had no criminal record, McShiras notes.
 The government can revoke DACA protections for felons.